harsh-simform/nestjs-temporal-core/README.md

 - **Unified TemporalModule** with sync and async configuration support
 - **Comprehensive TemporalService** providing all Temporal functionality in one place
-- **Complete Decorator Suite** for workflows, activities, signals, queries, and scheduling
+- **Complete Decorator Suite** for workflows, activities, signals, and queries
 - **Advanced Worker Management** with health monitoring and lifecycle control
-- **Schedule Management** with full CRUD operations and cron/interval support
-- **Automatic Discovery** of workflows, activities, and scheduled methods
+- **Automatic Discovery** of workflows, activities, signals, and queries
-- **Enhanced Health Monitoring** with comprehensive system status reporting
+- **Enhanced Health Monitoring** with comprehensive system status reporting and health endpoints
 - **Service-Based Architecture** with specialized services for each concern
 - **TypeScript Best Practices** with comprehensive type safety and JSDoc documentation
 - **Enterprise Ready** with error handling, validation, and production monitoring